mpenet/flex/README.md

 update of the `concurrency limit` accordingly.

-Over time we would see the actual `concurrency limit` of a service stabilize/converge to a level that is its actual acceptable rate for near optimal operation and it would adapt with the health of the system it protects: if the system is stable it will try to increase limits slowly up to `max-limit`, if it's struggling it will lower the limit and cause requests to be rejected at the edge.
+Over time we would see the actual `concurrency limit` of a service stabilise/converge to a level that is its actual acceptable rate for near optimal operation and it would adapt with the health of the system it protects: if the system is stable it will try to increase limits slowly up to `max-limit`, if it's struggling it will lower the limit and cause requests to be rejected at the edge.

-This strategies can be applied to many context, they can be used at client level, server, queues, executors, per api endpoint, etc...
+This strategies can be applied to many context, they can be used at client level, server, queues, executors, per API endpoint, etc...

 ## Installation